octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `CONTRACT 'p` instruction casts the address to the given contract type if possible.
-It consumes an `address` to the top element of the stack and returns a contract option that corresponds to the given parameter type.
+It consumes an `address` to the top element of the stack and returns a contract instance that corresponds to the given parameter type.
+The element returned on top of the stack is typed _option contract_ and its value represents a valid instance of contract at the given address.

 The parameter is `unit` in case of an implicit account.